 The estimates are based on your house foot print (length and width) and roof slope.

-Prices are based on quotes from multiple lumber yards and building material suppliers.
-All prices were updated in Jan 2022.
+Rafter prices are based on quotes from multiple lumber yards and building material suppliers.

-This tool will give you total number of rafters needed for the job (including ridge boards), length of each rafter, length of lumber (boards) for each rafter, as well as total cost for all materials, presented in easy to understand form.
+This calculator will give you the total number of rafters needed for the job (including ridge boards), length of each rafter, length of lumber (boards) for each rafter, as well as total cost for all materials, presented in easy to understand form.

 Use the diagram on the right to correctly enter your roof dimensions – this will help you calculate board length more accurately.

 1) Enter house footprint: Length is the roof eave (gutter) side.
 Width or Span is the gable side of the roof, which is used in calculating rafter length and cost.

 2) Enter overhang length: Most houses have overhangs (soffits) which are needed to protect the house exterior walls and foundation from water run-off from the roof.
 Enter desired overhang length – this will affect your rafter length and lumber needed for the job.